 Then it was time to change the dressing, which went smoothly.
 After cleaning up the room, she told me she hadn’t had a bath in two days.
 (I didn’t know if this were true or not.)
 It was time for report but my relief nurse was running late.
 So I helped Ms. H with a quick bath before my relief came.
 She seemed more content and wasn’t complaining anymore or accusing me of mistreating her.
 I finished her bath at 11:10PM.

-Next week I asked the nurse who had followed me how Ms. H. had been the rest of the night.
+Next week after returning to my floor.
+I asked the nurse who had followed me how Ms. H. had been the rest of the night.
 The nurse replied that Ms. H. had slept all night.
 Ms. H. had been moved to another floor, but I had to find out where she had been moved because I was eager to see if she had felt better about her care.
 When I checked the computer I found out that Ms. H. had been discharged.

 My heart sunk when I saw that her address: “The Streets of Raleigh.”
 Her hospital stay may have been the first time she had slept on a soft mattress in a long time.
 What did she have to “go home to?”
 How long had it been since someone had shown her kindness?
 Looking back, I’m happy I chose to go above and beyond for Ms. H. I had no idea how much she truly needed it.